Miura 5: Testing

 On 11 April 2019, with the assistance of the Spanish Army, PLD Space performed a successful drop and recovery test of the first stage of a Miura 5 demonstrator at El Arenosillo Test Center.
 This demonstration stage, which had a reduced 1.5 m diameter instead of 1.8 m, was dropped by a Boeing CH-47 Chinook helicopter from a height of 5 km.
 It slowed its rate of descent using a total of three parachutes before performing a water landing, at which point it had been descending at a rate of roughly ten meters per second.
 The demonstrator was recovered by divers and brought back to Mazagón by a tugboat to be thoroughly examined.
+During 2021, in light of the successful drop testing of the first stage, ESA awarded a new contract to PLD Space to continue with development of the Miura 5.